harness/developer-hub/docs/platform/approvals/custom-approvals.md

 :::important

-Multiple conditions with same Field are not allowed.
-Such usecases can be solved using `in`, `not in` operators or **JEXL Expression**.
+Multiple conditions with the same Field are not allowed.
+Such use cases can be solved using `in`, `not in` operators, or **JEXL Expression**.

 :::